Herbicide: Human health

-Herbicides have widely variable toxicity in addition to acute toxicity arising from ingestion of a significant quantity rapidly, and chronic toxicity arising from environmental and occupational exposure over long periods.
-Much public suspicion of herbicides revolves around a confusion between valid statements of acute toxicity as opposed to equally valid statements of lack of chronic toxicity at the recommended levels of usage.
+Herbicides have widely variable toxicity.
+Acute toxicity, short term exposure effects, and chronic toxicity, from long term environmental or occupational exposure.
+Much public suspicion of herbicides confuses valid statements of acute toxicity with equally valid statements of lack of chronic toxicity at the recommended levels of usage.
 For instance, while glyphosate formulations with tallowamine adjuvants are acutely toxic, their use was found to be uncorrelated with any health issues like cancer in a massive US Department of Health study on 90,000 members of farmer families for over a period of 23 years.
 That is, the study shows lack of chronic toxicity, but cannot question the herbicide's acute toxicity.